 Some websites derive an evil pleasure in burying the coupon box beneath several layers of text and fields.
-Having a prominent coupon field (not a link which I have to click to open a text field) is great.
+For example, having a prominent coupon field (not a link that I have to click to open a text field).

 Having a prominent coupon box, you’re helping me, and as a buyer, this impacts me subconsciously.

 #8.
 Could you show me how many items my cart has?